 For each of these, the first number is the amount of hours you’ll fast each day.
 The second number is the amount of hours you get to eat.
 With 16:8 intermittent fasting, for example, you’d fast for 16 hours and eat within 8 hours.

-These are SIMPLE, accessible options.
+These are simple, accessible options.
 Great for beginners, especially if you start with 12:12 and work your way up to longer fasts if you feel good.
+They’re also less prone to introducing pesky side effects alongside any fasting benefits, as you still have plenty of time to hydrate and fill up on nutrients during your eating windows.

 This is particularly relevant if your body is estrogen and progesterone dominant, as you might find that intermittent fasting interacts in a funky way with those hormones.
 Starting with a shorter fast helps your body adjust better.

-The warrior diet is also a time-restricted feeding option, where you fast for 20 hours and eat within 4.
-The hunger can be quite intense, though, and it’s not super easy to get all the food you need into that 4-hour time slot.
+The Warrior Diet involves fasting for 20 hours and eating within four.
+The hunger can be quite intense, though, and getting all the food you need into that 4-hour time slot isn’t super easy.

-Just like it sounds, with alternate day fasting you eat one day, fast the next.
-On your fasting days, you’d eat 500/600 calories so it’s not a total fast, and that can make the hunger more manageable.
+Just like it sounds, with alternate-day fasting you eat one day and fast the next.
+On your fasting days, you’d eat 500/600 calories, so it’s not a total fast, which can make hunger more manageable.

 • The 5:2 diet

-On the 5:2 diet, you’ll follow a modified fast of eating only 500/600 calories for 2 days.
-On the remaining 5 days of the week, you eat as you usually would.
-Another good option if you’re just starting out.
+On the 5:2 diet, you’ll follow a modified fast of eating only 500/600 calories for two days.
+On the remaining five days of the week, you eat as you usually would.
+It may be tempting to try a more on / off approach for fasting, but the level of calorie restriction required on those two days is still a toughie.

 • Water fasting